 Professionally trained, highly skilled forensic technicians and specialists can recover data from a floppy disk, USB keys, hard drives, servers, CF cards or SD cards, smart phones, cell telephones, backup tapes, and flash card memory sticks.
 Data recovery can be performed with a digital forensic solution using the latest technology while recovering data critical to your case.
 Electronic Evidence Analysis has advanced significantly which makes forensic technicians or specialists work of analyzing evidence a bit easier and more reliable compared to past methods.
-Electronic digital evidence acquirement, search, filter and consolidation of data, electronic mail's and files can be performed on virtually any type of media including hard drives, backup tapes, CD-ROM, Zip disks and floppy disks.
+Electronic digital evidence acquirement, search, filter and consolidation of data, electronic mail’s and files can be performed on virtually any type of media including hard drives, flash drives, SSD drives, USB sticks, cell phones, backup tapes, CD-ROM, Zip disks and floppy disks and virtually all digital devices that collect or store data, text, messages, etc.

 Computer forensics is also capable of running a string-search analysis on electronic mail to reveal key evidence and the computers usage for correspondence.
 This string-search analysis is run against recovered data, to accomplish a full analysis of all files on the computer, including files that have been deleted and, or lost because the hard drive was formatted.

-Here are few examples on how Electronic Evidence Analysis provides assistance to a private investigator in specific tasks and scenarios:
+Here are few examples on how analyzing electronic evidence provides assistance to a private investigator in specific tasks and scenarios:

 Intellectual property theft